Fireworks could be banned again in Waterloo ahead of Fourth of July

 WATERLOO — Fourth of July aficionados might soon need to say goodbye to their home firework displays.

-Most Waterloo City Council members said Monday they supported another ban on the explosive spectacles.
-Some officials said complaints about rowdy fireworks, billowing smoke and rule-breaking residents last summer are spurring the consideration.
+Most Waterloo City Council members said Monday they support another ban on the explosive spectacles.
+Complaints about rowdy fireworks, billowing smoke and rule-breaking residents last summer are spurring the consideration.
 The topic was discussed in a work session and could be formally voted on at a future meeting.

 Margaret Klein, the City Council member who introduced the proposed ban, said fireworks can trigger people with post-traumatic stress disorder.
 She said the explosives can scare pets and the smoke cause breathing problems for people with asthma, like her grandchildren.